Yasmine-Aly/VelocityPay/README.md

 - Lombok
 - MySQL Workbench

-by using the dempApp you can :
+by using the demoApp you can :
 - Add new Bank Account
 - Deposit money
 - Withdraw money